bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 Returns an object containing properties of the hardware.

-# hcl deployment flag : boolean

-Returns `True` if the specified BES Server is deployed on HCL Now.

 # help folder : folder

 Returns the help folder of the system domain.